aiguohan/aiguohan.github.io/_pages/about.md

 ---

-I'm an Research Assistant Professor at UIUC.
+I'm a Research Assistant Professor at UIUC.

 ## Research Interests